Creel (basket)

 A creel is a wicker basket usually used for carrying fish or blocks of peat.
-It is also the cage used to catch lobsters and other crustaceans.
+It is also the fish trap used to catch lobsters and other crustaceans.

-In modern times it has come to mean a range of types of wicker baskets used by anglers or commercial fishermen to hold fish or other prey.
-The word is also found in agriculture and for some domestic baskets.
+In modern times, the term has come to encompass various types of wicker baskets used by anglers or commercial fishermen to hold fish or other prey.
+The word is also associated with agriculture and some domestic baskets.

 In the North Sea herring industry of the nineteenth and twentieth centuries, the creel was a basket used to measure the volume of a catch.
-The standard measure were creel, which were made in officially approved volumes of one half and one quarter cran (another unit for measuring fresh herring).
+The standard measures were creel, which were made in officially approved volumes of one half and one quarter cran (another unit for measuring fresh herring).

-An angler's creel is designed to function as an evaporative cooler when lined with moss and dipped into the creek in order to keep the catch chilled.
-Caught fish are inserted through a slot in the top which is held in place by a small leather strap.
+An angler's creel is designed to function as an evaporative cooler when lined with moss and dipped into the creek to keep the catch chilled.
+Caught fish are inserted through a slot in the top, held in place by a small leather strap.

-Creels are also the high sides added to a towed trailer.
-This makes the trailer more suitable for carrying loose material, such as turf etc.
+Creels are also the high sides added to a towed trailer, making it more suitable for carrying loose materials such as turf.

+Etymology

+According to the first edition of the Oxford English Dictionary and the Dictionary of the Older Scottish Tongue, the origin of the word is uncertain.
+However, the Middle English Dictionary asserts that it derives from Old French "grëil, gräil, grëille, gräille a grill (from L[atin] cratīcula)".

 Creels in Scotland

-The word creel is also used in Scotland (chiefly in the north) to refer to a device used to catch lobsters and other crustaceans.
+The word creel is also used in Scotland to refer to a device used to catch lobsters and other crustaceans.
 Made of woven netting (similar to that used in traditional fishing net) over a frame of plastic tubing and a slatted wooden base, this type of creel is analogous in function to a lobster pot.
 Several creels put out on one line can be referred to as a "leader".